Sevenoaks District: Composition

-Nine of the independent councillors form the "West Kent Independents" group (all of whom were elected as Conservatives).
-Another two independent councillors sit together as the "Sevenoaks Independents" group, and the other is not aligned to a group.
-The next election is due in 2027.
+Six of the independent councillors form the "West Kent Independents" group (all of whom were elected as Conservatives), and the other two independent councillors form the "North Sevenoaks District Independent Group".

 Elections

 Since the last full review of boundaries in 2003 the council has comprised 54 councillors, representing 26 wards.
 Elections are held every four years.

 Premises

 The council is based at the Council Offices on Argyle Road.
 The offices were built for the council on the site of a large house which had served as the offices of one of the council's predecessors, the Sevenoaks Urban District Council.
 The new building was formally opened on 3 March 1986.